kakehashi-inc/app_backup_restore/README.md

 # App Backup Restore

+An Electron-based desktop application.
-Electron-based desktop application for backing up and restoring development environment package managers and editor extensions.
+It backs up and restores package managers and editor extensions used in your development environment.
-Designed for Windows / macOS / Linux.
+Designed with Windows / macOS / Linux in mind.

 ## Features

 - Backup package managers (export installed identifiers to JSON)
-- VS Code family variants, config files, and extension lists (includes WSL-installed extensions on Windows)
+- VS Code family variants, configuration files, and extension lists (includes extensions installed inside WSL on Windows)
-- Full or individual backups
+- Backup everything at once, or individually
-- Browse backup data
+- List backup data
-- Restore per app
+- Restore per application

 ## Supported OS

 - Windows 11 (WSL aware)
 - macOS 10.15+
-- Linux (Debian/RHEL-based)
+- Linux (Debian-based / RHEL-based)

 Note: This project is not code-signed on Windows.
-If SmartScreen shows a warning, click "More info" → "Run anyway".
+If SmartScreen displays a warning, click "More info" → "Run anyway".

 ## 3. Developer Reference